Why You Need Pervasync

 - Two-phase change capture.
 No more missed changes.

-- Sub-query based data subsetting.
+- Supports Data Sub-Setting.
 You use free form SQL query to define the subsets of server data to sync to clients.

 - Web-Based Admin Console.
-Setup and admin your sync system without writing a single line of code.
+Setup and manage your sync system without writing a single line of code.

 - Built to Perform and Scale.